mehmetaergun/kodi-skill/README.md

 * Response: "Would you like to play the movie using cinemavision?"
 * Request: "yes / no"
 ## Youtube Addon
-* Request: "play some Elton John from youtube
+* Request: "play some Elton John from youtube on Kodi
 * Request: "Play the official captain marvel trailer from youtube on Kodi"
 * Request: "Stop youtube"
 ## Credits